dylanhamada/graph-it/README.md

 ## Project Status

 This project is currently in the planning stages.
-Right now I'm completing a tutorial on the HTML Canvas API, because it will be the central technology underpinning this project.
+Right now I've finished learning the basics of HTML Canvas API, and am designing the features, functionality, and UI of the app.

+### Week Two

+- Deliberating on features for MVP
+- Design mockup and wireframe on paper and Figma

 ### Week One

-Currentl completing HTML Canvas API tutorial.
+- Complete HTML Canvas API tutorial